Resources for Holocaust Education Week

 Throughout the year, The Florida Holocaust Museum hosts a variety of special live programs.
-Register for our upcoming free student events below.
+Register for our free, on-demand student events below.

 On-demand taped workshops: Many of our teacher trainings are taped and educators across the state can watch them at their convenience through our online library of workshop recordings.
 After watching each workshop or attending a live training, educators can receive a certificate of completion.
 Visit our Teacher Training page to learn more about our upcoming training opportunities and register for on-demand videos.

 Access primary-source based curriculums for your classroom on The FHM’s free Curriculum Portal.
 Guide your students through curriculums based on The Florida Holocaust Museum exhibitions, historical events, and primary sources.
 Educators can sign up for free access every school year on our website.

 Audiobooks and e-books from our Virtual Teaching Trunks can be checked out by teachers and students on their devices or accessed on a smartboard in the classroom at no cost.
 Sign up for free access on our website.